hiteshpatel379/PyWATER/README.md

 Installation
 ------------

-PyCWM can be used as PyMOL plugin and you can install from inside PyMOL.
+PyCWMs can be used as PyMOL plugin and you can install from inside PyMOL.
 - Run PyMOL ( on some systems you need to be an administrator.)
 - Install the PyCWMs plugin in pymol by following the path: `Plugins -> Manage Plugins -> install`
 - Restart the PyMol